The Ascent of Life

 White and sometimes even transparent inclusions of pure quartz complete the color palette of the iron ores.

 The quartz itself, if crystallized is in microcrystalline form, can take on a wide range of colors through the addition of iron oxides.

-Chalcedony is microcrystalline quartz called Jasper if it is red.
+Chalcedony is a microcrystalline quartz called Jasper if it is red.

 Black colors are caused by the magnetic iron mineral magnetite.

 A spectacular and unique feature of the Marra Mamba iron ores is the chatoyant mineral tiger eye with its silky luster.